 National conventions

-Political parties hold national conventions to finalize their selection of presidential and vice presidential nominees.
+Political parties hold national conventions to select presidential and vice presidential nominees.
 Learn how the national conventions work.

 What happens at a national political convention?